euroscipy/euroscipy_proceedings/papers/klemm_witherden/klemm_witherden.rst

 Certain optimizations not specific to Intel microarchitecture are reserved for Intel microprocessors.
 Please refer to the applicable product User and Reference Guides for more information regarding the specific instruction sets covered by this notice.

-Peter Vincent and Freddie Witherden would like to thank the Engineering and Physical Sciences Research Council for their support via a Doctoral Training Grant and an Early Career Fellowship (EP/K027379/1).

 References